harp-tech/harp-tech.github.io/articles/distributors.md

 # Distributors

-Placeholder for future vendors who are just involved in distributing Harp devices.
+Placeholder for links to vendors who are distributing Harp devices.